Filtering and comparing customer groups

 • This key will not be available anymore to filter on

-• This key will not be shown anymore above a conversation in the conversations part of the platform
+• This key will not be shown anymore in the conversation details

 • In the export, you will not be able to find this key and its values